puthsovann/puthsovann/README.md

 - 👋 Hi, I’m @puthsovann
-- 👀 I’m interested in development.
+- 👀 Time is what determines security.
+With enough time nothing is unhackable.
-- 🌱 I’m currently learning anythins XD.
+- 🌱 No technology that’s connected to the Internet is unhackable XD.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Amateurs hack systems, professionals hack people.
 - 📫 How to reach me ...

 <!---